 3. Enter a keyword.
 The keyword should be a single word without spaces.
 When a supporter uses the keyword, the system will accept both lower and uppercase letters, like “sign” or “SIGN.”

 4. When someone uses the keyword you can send them an autoresponse text.
 The autoresponse must be less than 160 characters.

-To adjust the settings for your keyword click next to the keyword listing.
+To adjust the settings for your keyword click the pencil next to the keyword listing.